 We've tailored our Sentiment Analysis feature specifically for the hospitality industry.
-We have identified hundreds of the most important topics for hotels and categorized them based on traditional operations and guest feedback categories ("Facilities," "Staff & Service", "Rooms", "COVID-19" etc.) So not only can you measure how guests feel about your "buffet", you can also measure the overall performance of your "Food & Beverage" operation.
+We have identified hundreds of the most important topics for hotels and categorized them based on traditional operations and guest feedback categories ("Facilities," "Staff & Service," "Rooms," "COVID-19" etc.) So you can measure not only how guests feel about your "buffet," but also the overall performance of your "Food & Beverage" operation.

 Sentiment scoring is native to 9 languages:

 - Simplified Chinese

 Sentiment is scored natively in the original language of the review and rolled up into the overall score for each topic or category.
 We aim to present all of this very rich data as intuitively as possible so that it's immediately understandable by everyone.

 Sentiment Analysis displays one value per topic triggered in a review.
 So a review may trigger 5 topics and return only 1 value, even if the topic was mentioned multiple times throughout the review.
 Revinate refers to this as "review level scoring", because it's an overall score per category across the whole review.

 For example, if a guest submits a review and mentions the pool, the gym, and the elevators, all of this would roll up into the facilities category.